Translation philosophy in brief

 Some remarks on the tentative vocabulary choices.

 The most obvious change I am proposing is in the title, where for a number of reasons it seems to me that the singular Spirit of Law may be a better reflection of Montesquieu’s overall meaning than its traditional rendition.
 For an initial discussion of this and some of the other problems identified, I refer the reader to my article “On the Nugent translation of L’Esprit des lois”, History of Political Thought, vol. XXXIX, no. 1 (2018), p.
 83-106.

-I am also experimenting with other non-traditional translations, even sometimes with respect to some terms that appear frequently in Montesquieu’s argument.
+I am also breaking in other ways with the traditional translations, even sometimes with respect to terms that appear frequently in Montesquieu’s argument.
 One of these is to find a replacement for the term “spring” (for ressort) which has been resorted to by all translators so far.
 The major objection to “spring” is simply that, while Montesquieu does in a few instances use ressort in a mechanical sense (especially in the 1757 Avertissement), the English word spring (unlike the French ressort, has no recognized metaphorical value that can “naturalize” its application, in particular, to the dynamics of the various types of government.
 (Dictionnaire de Trévoux: “Ressort se dit figurément en choses spirituelles et morales, et signifie cause, moyen”.)
 The use of ressort by Montesquieu does not constitute a neologism, but it does in English when Nugent translates it as “spring”.
 After considering such things as “muscle”, which ultimately seems too organic for this specific context, I have experimented with “impetus”, “incentive”, “energy”.
 And it is clear from many passages that principe is in any case a synonym for ressort; so it is not as if one had to maintain some term rigidly – particularly “spring” – as the systematic equivalent of ressort.